shannonriester/outlook-chrome-extension/README.md

 <!-- Author: Shannon Riester -->
 # Naturalize Outlook Calendar (NOC)
-A [Chrome extension]() that displays outdated appointments in a more intuitive way: expired meetings look "expired."
+A [Chrome extension]() that displays outdated appointments in a more intuitive way!

 ### Author
 Shannon (_ShanWow_) Riester.